iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 choice of divergence metric.
 While effective for detecting misspecification, it does not directly correct for it, instead providing insights for iterative simulator refinement.

+In practice, detection can be approached in two ways.
+The first approach learns an unconditional normalizing flow to model the marginal distribution $p(\mathbf{x})$ from training data, then evaluates whether observed data $\mathbf{x}_o$ has anomalously low log-probability under the flow, indicating out-of-distribution data.
+This flow-based approach is conceptually simple but limited to relatively low-dimensional data.
+The second approach, described above, learns a Gaussian embedding space and uses divergence metrics like MMD to detect distributional shifts.
+The embedding approach scales better to higher-dimensional data including time series.
+Both methods are now implemented in the `sbi` Python package, making them readily accessible to practitioners.

 ### Learning Misspecification-Robust Summary Statistics

 Huang & Bharti et al. (2023) <d-cite key="huang_learning_2023"></d-cite> propose a